 With a great pair of shorts in the mix, men just need to partner with a linen shirt for a laidback, composing outfit that will take them from the beach to a bar or restaurant.
 Simple, but effective, you won’t want to stop wearing it when you return home.

-Start by updating your shoes from a formal brogue or oxford to a loafer to immediately give your feet a bit of breathing space.
+Start by updating your shoes from a formal brogue or oxford to a loafer to give your feet a bit of breathing space immediately.
 Allow more air to circulate by adding hidden socks, cooling you further.

 Next, opt for trousers in a linen or linen mix that are still smart but maybe finish a little higher on the ankle.
 This maintains the smart exterior but subtly removes some restrictive elements.